gravitational/teleport/docs/faq.md

 **Can I use Gravitational Teleport instead of OpenSSH in production today?**

 Teleport has been in use internally by Gravitaitonal.
 The code is open and available for you to inspect.
 Currently Teleport is undergoing an independent security review.
-We will be more comfortable by openly recommending it for production use once the review will have completed.
+We will be more comfortable recommending it for production use once the review will have completed.

 **Can I use OpenSSH client to connect to servers in a Teleport cluster?**